ONLINE HELP

 Passing properties as parameters to a WLanguage function or procedure

-If the parameter is passed by reference (default case) and untyped:
+If the parameter is passed by reference (default case) and not typed:

 • the property is passed as parameter.